LLM Settings Explained: Temperature, Top-P, and Max Tokens

 Temperature = 0.4 to 0.7: Balanced and useful for many tasks.
 Good for summaries, planning, and helpful writing.
 Your DJ mixes familiar favorites with a few pleasant surprises.

 Temperature = 0.8 to 1.0: Creative and surprising.
 Good for brainstorming, creative thinking, and story ideas.
-Your DJ is experimenting with unexpected combinations and new tracks.
+Your DJ is experimenting with unexpected combinations.

 Temperature above 1.0: Highly experimental and often chaotic.
 The output can become unpredictable or lose coherence.
-Your DJ is playing random sounds that might not even be music.
 Use with extreme caution or avoid entirely.

 Some large language models let you set a seed parameter so the model gives the same result on repeated runs with the same inputs and settings.
 This is helpful for tests or demos.

 A seed is like a starting number that tells the model which random path to take.
-If you use the same seed with the same prompt and settings, you’ll get the exact same answer every time.
+If you use the same seed with the same prompt and settings, you will get the exact same answer every time.
 Think of it like a recipe code that always produces the same cake.

 When to use temperature or seed in GenAI models: